cyywu/FintechColab/README.md

 https://colab.research.google.com/github/cyywu/FintechColab/blob/master/colab/BIS_Data.ipynb
 - Trend of Over-the-Counter FX by Instrument
 - Trend of Over-the-Counter FX by Currency Distribution
+- Trend of Over-the-Counter FX by Currency Pair

 ---
 ### To re-run the program